jurajtrappl/Travel-Europe/README.md

 ### II. stage: Simulation
 The user must select their start and destination city.
 It is also possible to add cities to go through on the path from the starting city to the destination city.
-Once the user has selected both a starting and destination city, then he / she can       proceed to the "Simulation" button.
+Once the user has selected both a starting and destination city, then he/she can       proceed to the "Simulation" button.
 After clicking the button the detailed route overview is shown in the log.
 If the user wants to      change car parameters, then the user can click on the "Car settings" button.
 If the user wants to calculate another trip, then the user  can click "Reset" button.

    ![main window](https://i.imgur.com/c0HX3Wr.jpg)

 ### Controls
 #### Left mouse click
     Selects starting or destination city.
-Black circle appears.
+The black circle appears.

 #### Right mouse click
     Deselects any selected city.

 #### Ctrl + right mouse click
-    Allows you to add a city to your road, which means you’re going through that city.
-Red circle appears.
+    It allows you to add a city to your road, which means you’re going through that city.
+The red circle appears.

 ## Example

 The user wants to travel from Hamburg to Bratislava.
-Also he / she wants to travel through Berlin and Prague.
+Also, he/she wants to travel through Berlin and Prague.

 ![example simulation](https://i.imgur.com/M7h8NFe.jpg)